conjikidow/bump-version/README.md

 This GitHub Action automatically bumps the project version based on PR labels and creates a pull request.
 Once the version bump PR is merged, it automatically creates a new tag for the bumped version.

+This action follows the principles of [semantic versioning](https://semver.org), incrementing the version number based on the labels applied to the pull request.

 ## Features

 - Automatically determines the version bump type based on PR labels.
-- Uses [bump-my-version](https://github.com/callowayproject/bump-my-version) to increment the version.
+- Uses [bump-my-version](https://github.com/callowayproject/bump-my-version) to increment the version according to semantic versioning.
 - Creates a new branch and a pull request (PR) for the version bump.
 - Generates a corresponding Git tag once the version bump PR is merged.